etnt/edbg/README.md

 The browser makes it possible to browse through the tree of supervisors as well as any linked processes.
 At any point, a process can have its (default) process-info data printed as well as its backtrace.

+If the worker process is of type gen_server, gen_event or gen_statem, it is possible to pretty-print the State of the callback module that the worker process is maintaining.

 It is also possible to setup a process monitor on any process in order to get a notification printed if the process should terminate.